awsdocs/aws-iot-sitewise-user-guide/doc_source/configure-gateway.md

 1. On the **Settings** page, in the **Stream manager** section, choose **Edit**\.

    Stream manager is a feature of AWS IoT Greengrass that enables your AWS IoT Greengrass Core to stream data to the AWS Cloud\.
 AWS IoT SiteWise gateways require that stream manager is enabled\.
-For more information, see [Manage data streams on the AWS IoT Greengrass Core](https://docs.aws.amazon.com/greengrass/latest/developerguide/stream-manager.html) in the *AWS IoT Greengrass Developer Guide*\.
+For more information, see [Manage data streams on the AWS IoT Greengrass Core](https://docs.aws.amazon.com/greengrass/latest/developerguide/stream-manager.html) in the *AWS IoT Greengrass Version 1 Developer Guide*\.
 ![\[AWS IoT Greengrass "Stream manager" section screenshot.\]](http://docs.aws.amazon.com/iot-sitewise/latest/userguide/images/gateway-edit-stream-manager-console.png)

 1. Choose **Enable**, and then choose **Save**\.